svens/turner/docs/Parser.md

 Business logic side can add easily new attribute types in application scope, after which those can be used just like any other attribute type:
-Similar approach works for adding new attributes as well:
   ~~~{.cpp}
   // Add new string attribute, alternate_fqdn
   // see example below how to use it